Skip to content

 Expenses & Charges

-The annual process by which a landlord compares estimated CAM payments collected from tenants during the year against actual CAM expenses incurred.
+The annual process by which a landlord compares estimated CAM payments collected from tenants against actual CAM expenses incurred.
 Tenants receive a reconciliation statement showing whether they owe additional amounts or are due a refund.

 Capital Expenditure